 The Award will be presented at an annual LAS event.

 Please complete and submit the application form along with the required supporting documents.
-Nominations must be received by 28 February 2020.
+Nominations must be received by 28 February 2020 by 12 PM.

 The recipient will be required to share his/her experience and new knowledge gained from the event with LAS members before 30 December 2020.
 This can be done through any pre-agreed sharing such as the following: